 Postdoctoral Fellows Program funding

-What kind of program funding (including stipend, health insurance, and research budget) is available for Beckman Institute Postdoctoral Fellows?
+Learn about the program funding (including salary, health insurance, and research budget) available for Beckman Institute Postdoctoral Fellows.

-Funding for Beckman Institute Postdoctoral Fellows consists of an annual stipend starting at $54,000, health insurance as described below, and a one-time $25,000 research budget to cover:
+Funding for a Beckman Institute Postdoctoral Fellowship consists of an annual salary starting at $63,000 and a one-time $25,000 research budget to cover:

 - Relocation expenses ($2,000 maximum, first year only)